Clickport vs Cloudflare Web Analytics in 2026

 See past the top 15

 Every Cloudflare Web Analytics chart stops at row 15.
 Every number is an estimate.
 The same person entering your site four times today shows up as four visitors.
-There's no real-time view, no UTM tracking, no goals, no events, no engagement metric, and bot traffic comes through whether the toggle is checked or not.
+No real-time view, no UTM tracking, no goals, no events, no engagement metric, and bot traffic comes through whether the toggle is checked or not.

 Start your 30-day free trial.
 No credit card.
 No cookie banner required.